valgaze/dashboard/README.md

 ## Environment variables
 - `REACT_APP_GA_TRACKING_CODE`: Optional google analytics tracking code for tracking metrics.
 - `REACT_APP_MIXPANEL_TOKEN`: Optional mixpanel token for tracking user interactions.
+- `REACT_APP_ENVIRONMENT`: Optional parameter to set which set of APIs to use (production vs staging).
+Used by CircleCi and in `src/index.js`.